Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 - Takes into account the dependencies before sending out an alert.

-- You can integrate Zabbix with third party software.
+- Integrate Zabbix with third-party software.

 - Sends notifications through many channels.
 You can even configure the channel for each kind of notification.
-For example, you can program the system to send you alerts through SMS if the criticality level is severe and through email, if its moderate.
+For example, you can program the system to send you alerts through SMS if the criticality level is severe and through email, if it’s moderate.

-- Comes with a native web interface that makes it easy to access information from anywhere/
+- Comes with a native web interface that makes it easy to access information from anywhere.

-- You can create any report with this tool.
+- Create any report with this tool.

-- It supports Unicode / UTF-8 for a local flavor.
+- Supports Unicode/UTF-8 for a local flavor.

-- Works well on most modern browsers like Chrome, Firefox, Safari, Internet Explorer, Konqueror and Opera.
+- Works well on most modern browsers like Chrome, Firefox, Safari, Internet Explorer, Konqueror, and Opera.

-- There is strong encryption between all Zabbix components.
+- Strong encryption between all Zabbix components.

 - Uses multiple authentication methods such as LDAP and Active Directory.